Where We Meet

 Licensing, Certification, and Education

 I am a Licensed Professional Counselor, a National Certified Counselor, and took my MS in Clinical Mental Health Counseling from UNC Greensboro.
-Post-graduate work includes completing a certificate program of 250 hours training in Gestalt at the Gestalt Institute of Cleveland, and over 200 hours' training in self-hypnosis and generative trance with Dr. Stephen Gilligan in California.
-I took a BFA in Acting from New York University, and an MFA in Creative Writing and Literature from Bennington College.
+Post-graduate work includes completing a certificate program of 250 hours training in Gestalt at the Gestalt Institute of Cleveland, and over 200 hours' training in self-hypnosis and generative trance with Dr. Stephen Gilligan.
+I hold a BFA in Acting from New York University, and an MFA in Creative Writing and Literature from Bennington College.